Yaxser/CobaltStrike-BOF/index.md

 if(!SUCCEEDED(hr)){
 //error handling
 }
-ApplicationIfc->lpVtbl->Release(ApplicationIfc->lpVtbl); //We must release whatever we acquire to keep the system clean.
+ApplicationIfc->lpVtbl->Release(ApplicationIfc); //We must release whatever we acquire to keep the system clean.
 If you will return during the error handling, don't forget to invoke release before you return!
 ```

 The `VARIANT` type has two members.
 The first member is `vt`, which identifies the *v*ariant *t*ype, and the second member is the variant itself.
 So, in our case the first member (vt) will be `VT_DISPATCH`, and the second member will be `pdispVal` (pointer to IDispatch interface, in our case the Document interface).
 In other words, our document interface will be now located at `vDocIfc->pdispVal`.